Unlocking Earth's Secrets: A Deep Dive into Plate Tectonics Theory

 -

-Resource Distribution: Plate tectonics plays a crucial role in the formation and distribution of valuable mineral resources.
+Resource Distribution: Plate tectonics matters a lot in the formation and distribution of valuable mineral resources.

 -